harshit54/twitter-sentiment/README.md

 ## Purpose

-The app get the 100 most popular tweets on any topic and applies setiment analysis on it.
+The app gets the 100 most popular tweets on any topic and applies setiment analysis on it.

 ## Working